seedstack/website/content/docs/seed/manual/operations.md

 Seed provides the necessary tools to closely monitor the performance and the availability of your application or service, and even to take action if necessary.
 It does so by capturing metrics on key application components and checking their health status.
 Custom metrics and health-checks can be defined.
-If you need to take action, you can execute predefined or custom management commands through SSH.
+If you need to take action, you can execute predefined or custom management commands through SSH.<!--more-->

 {{< dependency g="org.seedstack.seed" a="seed-metrics" >}}